meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 Status-Realm-Request packets reuse the RADIUS packet format, with the fields and values for those fields as defined in [RFC2865], Section 3.

+A Status-Realm-Request packet MUST be tracked separately from RADIUS packets with different RADIUS codes.
+Thus, a Status-Realm-Request identifier will not be considered a duplicate of an identifier for any other RADIUS code.

 A Status-Realm-Request packet MUST include a Message-Authenticator attribute, as defined in [RFC2869], section 5.14.
 The Message-Authenticator provides per-packet authentication and integrity protection.
 The Authenticator field of a Status-Realm-Request packet MUST be generated using the same method as that used for the Request Authenticator field of Access-Request packets.

 A Status-Realm-Request packets MUST include a User-Name Attribute, containing the Target Realm for the Request.
 The 'user' portion of the User-Name SHOULD be ignored, if present.